jakimfett/functions.sh/docs/readme.md

 That intent, that direction, often overlaps this reaction.

-Eg, you're searching for private data, and a multinational conglomerate is mining your keystrokes for insight into how it can manipulate you to give them your money.
+Eg, you're searching for private data, and a multinational conglomerate is mining your keystrokes for insight into how it can manipulate you into giving them your money.

-It may, also, turn up that document you couldn't find during the meeting last week, or the video of your friend's kid that they sent you a while ago where the little tyke dances to some song that it's parental figure had playing on the radio.
+It may, also, turn up that document you couldn't find during the meeting last week, or the video of your friend's kid that they sent you a while ago where the little tyke dances to some song the parental figure had playing on the radio.

-The point is, for any given action, there can be n+1 reactions, where `n=0` is considered the "a lack of action is a reaction, sorta.".
+The point is, for any given action, there can be `n+1` reactions, where `n=0` is considered the "a lack of action is a reaction, sorta.".

 So, this means that if you consider a frozen "slice" of time, with the action in question caught in the cusp of "almost happening", you could turn over examine, and in some cases guess at what will possibly happen next.
 You observe paths like this using something called "debugging tools", and I'll be rambling about them a bit later.